gfycat/api_clients/oauth/url_uploader/README.md

 ## JSON format
 The input JSON file schema can be found on the Gfycat API reference page under the section [Gfycat creation parameters and options](http://developers.gfycat.com/api/#gfycat-creation-parameters-and-options).
+An example of the input array is in sample_urls.json.
+Further details, such as title, tags, captions, etc can be added according to the api docs.